 ii.
 A recorded plat.
 If the plat does not provide sufficient detail, Staff may request additional mapping information.
-Please refer to the mapping guidance in part 2 (above); or

-- Digital mapping data in a shapefile (SHP) format georeferenced in either NAD 83 Texas State iii.
-Plane Coordinate System (US Feet) or in NAD 83 Texas Statewide Mapping System (Meters).
+Please refer to the mapping guidance in part 2 (above); or iii.
+Digital mapping data in a shapefile (SHP) format georeferenced in either NAD 83 Texas State Plane Coordinate System (US Feet) or in NAD 83 Texas Statewide Mapping System (Meters).
 The digital mapping data shall include a single, continuous polygon record.
-The following guidance should be adhered to: - The digital mapping data must correspond to the same requested area as shown on the general location and detailed maps.
-The requested area must be clearly labeled as either the water or sewer requested area. - b.
-A shapefile should include six files (.dbf, .shp, .shx, .sbx, .sbn, and the projection (.prj) file). - The digital mapping data shall be filed on a data disk (CD or USB drives), clearly labeled, and filed with Central Records.
-Seven (7) copies of the digital mapping data is also required.
+The following guidance should be adhered to: a.
+The digital mapping data must correspond to the same requested area as shown on the general location and detailed maps.
+The requested area must be clearly labeled as either the water or sewer requested area. b.
+A shapefile should include s file). ix files (.dbf, .shp, .shx, .sbx, .sbn, and the projection (.prj) 0 11 0 all be filed on a data disk (CD or USB drives), clearly al Records.
+Seven (7) copies of the digital mapping data is Part G: Notice I nformation D ate the proposed notice for the application.
+In the filing and the Applicant is ordered to provide notice.
+33. e stated in the notice documents). atural landmarks such as roads, rivers, or railroads to describe Measurements should be approximated from the outermost The total acreage of t the requested area is approximately · 92 er connections in the requested area 25 The closest city or town Ding Forget Toyog Approximate mi ileage to closest city or town center · 1 Direction to closest city or town South The requested area is generally bounded on the North by Coolidge Street on the East by: Hwy 105 on the South by Hwy 1131 on the West by Madison Street 34.
+A copy of the proposed m nap will be available at N/A